Opti-mod/assets/README.md

-# assets
+# Opti Assets
-Files for Opti's images and stuff
+This repository holds important asset files for Opti and related projects.
+Assets are organized by a prefix.